Earthworm: Peripheral nervous system

 The sympathetic nervous system consists of nerve plexuses in the epidermis and alimentary canal.
-(A plexus is a web of connected nerve cells.)
 The nerves that run along the body wall pass between the outer circular and inner longitudinal muscle layers of the wall.
 They give off branches that form the intermuscular plexus and the subepidermal plexus.
 These nerves connect with the cricopharyngeal connective.

 Movement

 A profile SEM image of Lumbricus terrestris setae, small bristle-like projections that facilitate movement by anchoring the earthworm in the soil.